acook/impasta/README.md

 aka_imp.lulz 2, 3, :slimpickins    #=> self
 ~~~

-But you can also constrain the methods Impasta objects accept by passing in a class:
+But you can also constrain the methods Impasta objects accept by passing in a target:

 ~~~ruby
 array_imp = Impasta.infiltrate target: Array.new